TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 10/Acts 10.26.md

 ---

-But Peter raised him up, saying, Stand up; I myself also am a man.
+But Peter raised him up, saying, "Stand up!
+I myself am also a man."